articoder/MeDoraH_NLP/Text Mining/Text Mining - 1st round with Comments.md

 As this it the initial explorative text analysis, we tend to use the unsupervised methods:

-==Julianne's comment: Great, can I briefly discuss with you why that is, is it because supervised methods will presume that we have an annotated corpus to work with?
+<mark style="background: #FFB86CA6;">Julianne's comment: Great, can I briefly discuss with you why that is, is it because supervised methods will presume that we have an annotated corpus to work with?</mark>

 > Jiajie's answer: Yes, you are right about the need of annotated corpus to use supervised methods.
 The supervised method often requires large amount of annotated data to run.
 For example the customised named entity recognition or document classification.
+Depending on different models, the size of annotated data required from the similar domain to train a customised NER models are different, for example the deep learning based models requires large amount of annotation (approximately 2k to 5k); for some generative AI based methods, which has better performance on few-shot learning, only need very few annotated data or examples (approximately 3 - 5).
-> But in the early stage of text mining, using the unsupervised methods is to gain an overall understanding of the corpus, it is more of a "let the data speak for itself".
+> While in this early stage of text mining, using the unsupervised methods is to gain an overall understanding of the corpus, it is more of a "let the data speak for itself" without introducing any prior knowledge.
 > We also have a goal of extracting the terms to enrich the list of controlled vocabulary, which could be used to describe the field "Keywords" and "Topic" in File Schema, therefore these unsupervised keyword extraction and topic modelling methods are used in this stage.

 ## Keyword Level